 The forecasts for the second half of the year look to be based on some very critical and sensitive assumptions about the rate at which the health risks decline and the mobility of the workforce and of consumers is allowed to rise.

-5. UK economic impact
+5. The UK economy: an illustration of the impact